Bear Lake Guided “Sea” Kayaking

 Bear Lake, also referred to as Bear Creek Lake, covers 500 acres and features 13 miles of shoreline.
 Bear Lake was created in the 1950s by damming the east fork of the Tuckasegee River to provide hydroelectric power for the area.
 Today, it is considered one of the cleanest lakes in Western North Carolina.
 Bear Lake is regularly stocked with fish by the North Carolina Wildlife Commission.

-The lake provides the perfect sea kayaking day trip for all paddling skill levels.
-Led by Headwaters Paddling Guide Danielle Mathews, enjoy a shore lunch surrounded by the mountains of the Pisgah and Nantahala National Forest.
+The lake provides the perfect kayaking day trip for all paddling skill levels.
+Led by Headwaters Outfitters Paddling Guide Danielle Matthews, enjoy a island shore lunch surrounded by the mountains of the Pisgah and Nantahala National Forest.

 Shuttle: Average 45 minutes one way.

 Depart from Headwaters at 9:15am and return by 3:30-4:00pm.

 Lunch is provided.
 Please let us know if you have any dietary needs or restrictions upon booking.

 What to bring:

 Dress in layers, with quick dry material preferred.
 Rain/ wind outer shell is good.
 Light hiking shoes along with a water shoe/ sandal, some folks maybe able to hike and boat in one style.